A Combinatorial Approach to Neural Emergent Communication: Symbolic Complexity for Classification

 \begin{enumerate}[leftmargin=*] \itemsep{-0.25em} \item A target image $I_{t}$, along with K distracting images $\{I_{d_k}\}^K_{k=1}$ are sampled at random from a set of images. \item Two agents, a sender $S_{\theta_1}$ and a receiver $R_{\theta_2}$. \item The sender sends a message $M$ to the receiver after observing the target image. \item The receiver's objective is to select the target image from $\{I_{t}, I_{d_1}, I_{d_2}, \ldots, I_{d_K}\}$ given $M$. \end{enumerate}

-The motivation of our work comes from observation in varying maximum message length for learned protocols (i.e. emerging language) \cite{havrylov2017emergence}.
-We find that there's no significant improvement on communication success when increasing maximum message length from 2 to 3 and subsequent increments.
-Therefore, the number of effective symbols for the emerging language in their work is 2.
-This means the emerging language requires only 2 tokens for successful communication.
-In order to study how to emerge longer effective language, we use attribute-value vocabulary, similar to \citet{kottur-etal-2017-natural} and create synthetic datasets for more controlled experiments as well as theoretical analysis.
+The communication is successful if the receiver correctly selects the target image from distracting images.
+We denote $|M|$ as the length of the message $M$ and $L$ as the maximum message length for communication.
+The motivation of our work comes from observation in varying $|M|$ \cite{havrylov2017emergence}.
+We find that there's no significant improvement on communication success when increasing $L$ from 2 to 3 and subsequent increments.
+Therefore, $M$ requires only 2 tokens for successful communication.
+This means the number of effective symbols in $M$ is 2.
+In order to study how to emerge longer effective language, we use attribute-value vocabulary, similar to \citet{kottur-etal-2017-natural} and create synthetic datasets for theoretical analysis and more controlled experiments.
 Specifically, we define $|A|$ attributes ${a_1, a_2, a_3, ..., a_{|A|}}$, and $|V_{a_i}|$ values for each attribute $a_i$.

-We argue that the bottleneck of number of effective symbols for language emergence lies on the \textbf{inherent limitations of the dataset} being used to train the agents.
+We argue that the bottleneck of producing longer effective $M$ lies on the \textbf{inherent limitations of the dataset} being used to train the agents.
 For example, suppose we sample 10 images, denote as $I_{\{1,2,3,...,10\}}$ and each $I_i$ represents a distinct object category (e.g. ball, bottle, person).
-In this case, we only need one symbol to correctly classify the target image from distracting images, if each class is represented by 1 symbol.
+In this case, we only need one symbol for classification of any target image, if each class is represented by 1 symbol.
+We have the following assumption.

-\begin{definition} Any Lewis signaling game has a minimum number of symbols (e.g. message length), ${min}(|M|)$, for successful communication, i.e. correct classification of the target image. \end{definition}
+\begin{assumption} Any Lewis signaling game has a symbolic complexity (i.e. minimum number of symbols), ${\min}(|M|)$, for successful communication, i.e. correct classification of the target image. \end{assumption}